-The cost of starting an LLC largely depends on the state in which you conduct business and if you complete the process yourself or hire professional help.
-Here are some potential expenses you might encounter:
+The cost of starting a limited liability company (LLC) depends on the state in which you conduct business and if you complete the process yourself or hire professional help.

 You will need to file your LLC’s Articles of Organization (sometimes called a Certificate of Formation or a Certificate of Organization) with the appropriate department in your state.
 This fee varies by state, ranging from $40 to more than $500, with an average cost of about $100 to $150.

 Explore your options.
 Read our Best LLC Services review to learn more about LLC formation services and pricing.

 Registered Agent Services